What are the benefits of a Home Daycare?

 Why choose Little Hands Home Daycare?

-I understand that your children are the most important people in your life and finding the right daycare for the right price is very important.
+I understand that your children are the most important people in your life, and finding the right daycare at the right price is an important decision.
+My goal is to provide not only nurturing, dependable care but also a fun and engaging environment with meaningful learning woven into everyday activities.

-Children at Little Hands Home Daycare play, learn and socialize in a home that’s 100% smoke-free.
-There is a large play area indoors stocked with an assortment of toys for all ages and a fenced backyard with playground equipment and plenty of room to run around, which we enjoy when the weather is nice.
-We do have a fur baby, Bella, she is a 3 yr old friendly English Labrador, we try to keep her out of areas used for daycare.
+Children at Little Hands Home Daycare learn, play, and socialize in a 100% smoke-free home.
+We have a large indoor play area stocked with age-appropriate toys and a fenced backyard with playground equipment and plenty of space to run and explore when weather permits.

 What do you provide?

-Morning snack (i.e. goldfish, pretzels, chips, cheezits, pirate booty)
+Morning snack (e.g,. goldfish, pretzels, chips, cheezits, pirate booty)

 Lunch (one protein, one fruit and one vegetable)

-Afternoon snack (i.e. animal crackers, Graham crackers, muffins, veggie straws…)
+Afternoon snack (e.g., animal crackers, graham crackers, muffins, veggie straws…)

 Beverages (milk with meals and water throughout the day)